-the limitations imposed by the Cable Act upon Breezeline in its collection and disclosure of personally identifiable information about you;
+- the limitations imposed by the Cable Act upon Breezeline in its collection and disclosure of personally identifiable information about you;

-the type of personally identifiable information we collect about you;
+- the type of personally identifiable information we collect about you;

-how we use your personally identifiable information;
+- how we use your personally identifiable information;

-under what circumstances we may disclose your personally identifiable information and to whom we maydisclose it;
+- under what circumstances we may disclose your personally identifiable information and to whom we maydisclose it;

-how you may access your personally identifiable information in our possession.
+- how you may access your personally identifiable information in our possession.

 Information We Collect

 Breezeline collects information about our customers from several sources.
-This includes personally identifiable information that identifies a specific person, but personally identifiable information does not include any information that has been de-identified or aggregated so that it does not identify individual customers.
+This includes personally identifiable information that identifies a specific person.
+Personally identifiable information does not include any information that has been de-identified or aggregated so that it does not identify individual customers.
 We ask you to provide some data directly to us when you sign up for a service.
 We also collect information about your use of our products, services, and sites.
 In addition, we collect data from third-party companies, and we may combine this third-party data with the data we have collected.
 We collect this information in order to provide and improve our products and services and better tailor them to meet our customers’ needs, and to develop and offer new products and services.
 We maintain customer records to enable us to better serve our customers.
 The types of information we collect are set forthbelow

 What Information We Collect

-Account and technical information.
+- Account and technical information.
 In order to provide you with services, we collect and maintain some or all of the following: your account number, billing, payment and deposit history, services to which you subscribe, maintenance and complaint information, device identifiers and network addresses of equipment used with your account, the number of television sets, set-top boxes, modems, telephones, routers and other devices connected to our cable system and other service-related information.

-including your name, address, email address, telephone number, and billing or account information; we also retain customer correspondence and communication records.
+including your name/entity name, business address, email address, telephone number, and billing or account information; we also retain customer correspondence and communication records.

 about your use of the services and features, including your use of set-top boxes, remote controls, electronic program guides, video players, applications, tablets and other devices and software that are connected to our cable system or other services.
 This information includes which channels, programs and advertisements are viewed and for how long.
-When you use our digital video recording service, our DVR partner collects information about you, including personal and viewership information, to provide that service.
-When you use our Internet and phone services, we may transmit, collect, and store information about you for a period of time related to your use of our services and features.
+When you use our digital video recording (“DVR”) service, our DVR partner collects information about you, including personal and viewership information, to provide that service.
+When you use our Internet and voice services, we may transmit, collect, and store information about you for a period of time related to your use of our services and features.
 This information may include your email; instant messaging activity; file transfers and sharing; web browsing; telephone activity including voicemails; custom settings or preferences; and communications with us for support; or other uses of our services and features.
 Depending on how you access our services, we may also collect voice recordings to the extent you use a voice-operated device to navigate or make selections.
-While the data collected from your devices may be attributable to your household, general audience measurement data concerning viewing habits is de-identified or aggregated with other customer data and does not reflect names or addresses.
+While the data collected from your devices may be attributable to your business, general audience measurement data concerning viewing habits is de-identified or aggregated with other customer data and does not reflect names/entity names or addresses.
 When necessary, account and billing information is collected for specific transactions, such as purchasing a pay-per-view program or other service.

 choose to enable sharing the device’s location, we may collect your device’s location for certain purposes.
 If you do not want us to collect your device’s location, you can disable location services on your device using the device settings.